theintern/intern/README.md

 ## Get help

 The best place to ask questions and get answers about Intern is Stack Overflow.
 Just tag your question with `intern`.
-If you have more immediate questions, or just want to chat with other people interested in Intern, there’s an `#intern` IRC channel on freenode, and a Gitter room at [theintern/intern](https://gitter.im/theintern/intern).
+If you have more immediate questions, or just want to chat with other people interested in Intern, join the Gitter room at [theintern/intern](https://gitter.im/theintern/intern).
 See the [Help](docs/help.md) page for more information.

 <!-- start-github-only -->
 ## License